-To cross-register for a non-Law course at Columbia University, you must petition for it by completing one of the following forms which opened at 12 p.m.
-(EDT) on April 7th: the LL.M.
-Cross-Registration Request Form or the Cross-Registration for Language Courses Request Form.
+To cross-register for a non-Law course at Columbia University, you must petition for it by completing a cross-registration form.
+Forms will open during Add/Drop.
 Submission of these forms does not guarantee admittance to the course or approval that the points can be counted toward your degree.
 If you wish to cross-register for courses at other schools at Columbia, fill out this petition as soon as you receive faculty/departmental approval, but no less than 3 days before the class begins.
 Your request will be reviewed and you will be informed of the final decision by Registration Services.

 - Students must explain on the petition why the non-Law course is necessary to their legal career.